Quick recap: Nosferatu is just a vampire doing vampire things.

 Fun (?) fact: The creature the guests at the inn called a werewolf was actually a hyena.
 I knew it!
 Also, I have many questions as to how it was easier to get a hyena than a wolf.

 My thoughts: Welcome to Horrorfest 2016, where I watch only horror films from my list.
 I saw Funny Games a few years ago during this time so I don’t think I’ll be traumatized much this year, but you never know.
-Nosferatu, unfortunately, wasn’t scary but it’s such a classic that I didn’t really mind.
+Nosferatu wasn’t scary unfortunately, but it’s such a classic that I didn’t really mind.

 I got a chance to watch Nosferatu at the Drafthouse with a live band that wrote an original score.
 Yes, it was as badass as you imagine it could be.
 I’ve had the pleasure of watching a few silent films at the theater now, and each time it makes me wish I could watch all films this way.
-Sitting on my couch, even with the lights off, wouldn’t have made Nosferatu creepy but when there is a haunting score complete with creepy whispering, it really turned the mood into something more sinister.
+Sitting on my couch, even with the lights off, wouldn’t have made Nosferatu creepy but when there is a haunting score mixed with other-worldly whispering, it really turned the mood into something more sinister.

 Nosferatu as a character didn’t scare me in the slightest.
 In fact, I kind of felt sorry for him because he was so weird looking.
 His teeth reminded me more of a rabbit than vampire and the way he moved just made him seem like an old guy with really poor social skills, especially the scene of him running around town with his coffin full of dirt.
 It was then that he seemed more scamp than menacing vampire.